Absences.png

 Leaving Early

-Students who wish to leave before the end of the school day for an appointment need to do the following:
+Students who wish to leave before the end of the school day for an appointment must follow the following process:

-2. They will need to show that you have approval to leave early:
+2. They will need to show that they have approval to leave early:

-Parent has left a voicemail or email with CET
+• Parent has left a voicemail or email with their Community Team

-3. If they don’t have any of these, office staff will ring home to confirm that the student has approval to leave early
+3. If they do not have any of these, office staff will ring home to confirm that the student has approval to leave early.

 4. The student will then receive a pink Early Leavers Pass.
 This will have their name, the date and time when they need to leave and will be signed and stamped by office staff.